2425-4bhitm-itp/danceable/README.md

 Open [http://localhost:4200](http://localhost:4200) in your browser.

 ### Fourier Analysis
-For fourier analyzing .wav files access [http://localhost:4200/analysis.html](http://localhost:4200/analysis.html)
+View [http://localhost:4200/analysis](http://localhost:4200/analysis) in your browser to fourier analyze .wav files.